brunialti/MENWIZ/README.txt

 - the library footprint is not very small.
 The provided example sketch dimension exceed 12k

 Warnings
-- MENWIZ requires LiquidCrystal_I2C and Buttons libraries.
-Theya are enclosed with the package
+- MENWIZ requires LiquidCrystal_I2C and Buttons libraries, enclosed with the package
 - I tested MENWIZ mainly with 4x20 I2C lcd screens.
 It *should* work also with other lcds (e.g 16x2)), but i did'nt testvit extensively
 - Menu labels require memory.
 Be carefull not to run out of  memory (a simple memory-check function is included inthe lib: use it!)